 If you believe you have a yeast infection, over-the-counter treatment options are available to you.
 Prescription medications are used in more moderate or severe cases.

 You should abstain from intercourse while you’re being treated for the infection.
-Partner treatment is not required for vaginal yeast infections, since it’s not considered an STD.
+Partner treatment for vaginal yeast infections, since it’s not considered an STD.
 However, in some women with recurrent infections, their male partner may be treated.

 If you’ve experienced more than two yeast infections in a one-year window, make an appointment to see your doctor.
 There may be underlying issues leading to your frequent vaginal infections.